 The Bayonne City Council adopted the DaNoi redevelopment plan at its March 17 meeting.
 The plan has been contentious, because officials have debated whether or not to require neighborhood commercial space for the first floor of any project constructed at the site.

-In July, the City Council designated the properties at 1099-1105 Avenue C and 66-68 West 54th Street as non-condemnation areas in need of redevelopment.
+In July of 2020, the City Council designated the properties at 1099-1105 Avenue C and 66-68 West 54th Street as non-condemnation areas in need of redevelopment.
 The properties include Irv’s Wines and Liquors at 1099 Avenue C, a one-story residential building at 1101 Avenue C, DaNoi restaurant at 1105 Avenue C, and two residential homes at 66 and 68 West 54th Street.

 Requiring neighborhood commercial space?

 Currently, the plan states that a developer may include first-floor retail space but does not require it.
-Prior to the public hearing, City Council President Sharon Ashe-Nadrowski made a motion to change the wording in the redevelopment plan so that the developer would be required to include around 1,000 square feet of retail space.
+Prior to the public hearing in March, City Council President Sharon Ashe-Nadrowski made a motion to change the wording in the redevelopment plan so that the developer would be required to include around 1,000 square feet of retail space.

 There are currently commercial retail spaces on the properties in the redevelopment plan.